 Note that this wasn`t a decision about whether or not to let illegal aliens attend at in-state tuition rates.
 Instead, it keeps them out of publicly-funded community colleges, period.
+Yay!!!

 It seems like that vote was resounding, but there was one abstention, and four board members were absent, including Bob Riley, Alabama`s weasel of a Republican governor.
 So it`s conceivable that this excellent vote could be undone by the unheard-from five.
 Alabama readers should, please, keep their antennae and guards up.

 (Riley earned his weasel-credentials from his chicanery regarding Alabama driver`s license exams in languages other than English.
 Go here and scroll down to "Court sets date for Alabama driver`s license case arguments.")

 An earlier Advertiser article [cached link], from before the vote, reported:

 Two-year chancellor Bradley Byrne said [the proposed measure to exclude illegal alliens] comes while the system is reviewing all of its policies and he doesnâ€™t believe enrollment of illegal immigrants is a big problem among the colleges.Why would the nameless "opponents" object to instituting a solution for a non-existent problem?
 Why would having such a measure in place concern them?

 The answer, presumably, is that the opponents anticipated large growth in the numbers of illegal-alien students.
-And, of course, once it got to that stage, they would argue that it`s "too disruptive" to expel all those students — their attendance would be a fait accompli
+And, of course, once it got to that stage, they would argue that it`s "too disruptive" to expel all those students — their attendance would be a fait accompli.

 Alabama is wise to forestall being held over a barrel in that manner.